sterin/pyaig/README.md

-# PyAIG: A simpe Python AIG package
+# PyAIG: A simpe Python AIG and Truth Table package

 ## AIG